userkamil/handbook/time-off.md

 ## Vacation

-Everyone is entitled to 165 hours of vacation leave (22 days) in any calendar year.
-These hours are automatically used to substitute any missing hours when one doesn't fulfill the monthly work quota.
-Over/undertime hours are calculated every month for the previous month.
+Everyone is entitled to 165 hours of paid vacation time (22 days) in any calendar year.

-Birth of a child is 20 extra days of paid leave.
+ * Birth of a child is 20 extra days of paid leave.

-Death in the family is 3 extra days of paid leave.
+ * Death in the family is 3 extra days of paid leave.

+These hours will be used to substitute any missing hours when one doesn't fulfill the monthly work quota.
+The over/undertime hours are automatically calculated every month for the previous month.

 ### Booking vacation